mhaack/mh-site/content/posts/2023-03-04-hc-sr04-distance-sensor-in-esphome.md

 Depending on the characteristics of your project you have two options of ultrasonic distance sensors to choose from: the HC-SR04 or the JSN-SR04T.

-<<< foto beider sensoren >>>
+x xxxxxx

-Both sensors are capable of accurately measuring distances between 2 cm and ~ 4 m using ultrasonic pulses and are suitable for a wide range of projects.
+Both sensors are capable of accurately measuring distances between 2cm and ~ 4m using ultrasonic pulses and are suitable for a wide range of projects.
 They both use the same principle of measuring the time it takes for an ultrasonic pulse to travel from the sensor to an object and back.

 Here are a few key differences between the two sensors: